 There isn't much of a difference in prices between the bus and train, but the train makes a considerably quicker trip.
 Since both buses and trains run continually between Lisbon and Porto all day long, you can easily make a day trip from Lisbon with either method.
 Additionally, neither of these methods typically enforce baggage limitations, so you are free to travel with as much luggage as you'd like (within reason).

-If you're traveling on Rail Europe from Lisbon, trains will depart from Santa Apolonia and Oriente train stations and cost between 24 and 33 euro depending on the number of stops on the route.
+If you're traveling on Rail Europe from Lisbon, trains will depart from Santa Apolonia and Oriente train stations and cost between 30 and 42 euro depending on the number of stops on the route and the class of travel you choose.
 Santa Apolonia is the more central station and more likely to be where you want to get the train from, though Oriente is closer to Lisbon airport.
 If you're staying closer to the train station, this option is definitely your best choice for traveling to Porto.

 On the other hand, the Rede Expressos bus from Lisbon to Porto takes about three hours and 30 minutes and costs about 20 euro; there are buses every hour or half hour throughout the day.
 The bus station, called Sete Rios, is a little to the north of the city.
 In most cases, it'll be easier to get to the train station unless you're staying nearby.